-The National Museum of the Air Force restores and displays historic aircraft, weapons, and engines from the earliest years of American military aviation to the present.
-The museum features hundreds of static displays and exhibits, each following a chronological order from the early years to World War II and The Cold War to the Vietnam Era and beyond.
+Opening in 1923, The National Museum of the Air Force restores and displays historic aircraft, weapons, and engines from the earliest years of American military aviation to the present.
+The museum features hundreds of static displays and exhibits with each following a chronological order from the early years to World War II and The Cold War to the Vietnam Era and beyond.
 The museum also offers a wide variety of hands-on exhibits that include artifacts and photographs and highlight the contributions of individual Air Force personnel.

 Backstory and Context

 The museum houses over 360 aircraft from various eras of aviation history.
-Galleries at the museum are: Early Years, WWII, Korean War, Southeast Asia War, Cold War, Missile & Space, Presidential, and R&D. Each gallery houses exhibits of that period of aircraft, weapons, and engines.
+Galleries at the museum are: Early Years, WWII, Korean War, Southeast Asia War, Cold War, Missile & Space, Presidential Years, and R&D. Each gallery houses exhibits of that period of aircraft, weapons, and engines.
 The Missile & Space exhibit houses 3 spacecraft, 8 missiles, 8 satellites, and 7 engines.
-The museum also houses other exhibits.
-One of which is "Prejudice & Memory: A Holocaust Exhibit".
+The museum also houses other exhibits, like one named "Prejudice & Memory: A Holocaust Exhibit".

 The Early Years Gallery displays the formative years of aviation.
 It takes visitors throughout the Wright Brothers’ inventions to the planes of World War I and the lead up to World War II.
 The National Museum of the U.S. Air Force holds one of the world’s best collections of World War II aircraft and missiles.
 The museum provides the depiction of pivotal moments of the U.S. Air Forces’ air power against both the Pacific and European powers.
 Just as with the previous galleries as a visitor you can travel back in time to see the major aircraft's that played an important role in our country.